ViciousBadger/larion-world-generation/README.md

 stretches from Y=-64 to Y=448.
 The scale of the terrain has been extended as well, meaning pretty much every hill is taller than it usually would be, but stupidly tall mountains are of couse the key feature of this change.

+Oh yeah and of course oceans are also deeper.
+The deepest oceans reach down to around Y=0!

 ## The Jank Factor